lluisb3/hl2ss/README.md

 ```

 #### Run docker compose to record a 3D scene
 Run docker compose.
 First, set the environment variables in the .env file (Important to change the IP_HOLOLENS variable to the IP displayed on the Hololens2 once inside the [hl2ss application](#installation-sideloading)).
 Change the OUTPUT_PATH variable to the desired directory in your machine.
+In the volumes section folders in host machine MUST exist before running (if not they are created as root user and you will experience permission errors to save the output files).
 ```bash
 docker compose up
 ```